 Visiting Professor of Law

-Michael Asimow is a visiting professor at Stanford Law School beginning with the 2010-2011 academic year.
+Michael Asimow is a long-term visiting professor at Stanford Law School.
 At UCLA, he received both the University's Distinguished Teaching Award and the School of Law's Rutter Award for Excellence in Teaching.
 In 1994, he received the Fredric P. Sutherland Award recognizing public service contributions by a faculty member.
 His fields of specialization are administrative law as well as law and popular culture.